Thermionix/thermionix.github.com/_posts/2014-08-14-grub2-wimboot-winpe.md

 wimboot allows Windows to reuse the memory that was used to hold the RAM disk image; there is no wasted memory.

-The call I make in create.grub.key.sh to append it to my keys;
+The call I make in create.grub.key.sh to download/extract wimboot to the keys;

 `wget -qO- http://git.ipxe.org/releases/wimboot/wimboot-latest.zip | bsdtar --include wimboot-*/wimboot --strip-components 1 -C ./boot/grub -xvf-`